 ProProfs Training Maker Pricing

-What you'll like
+What you'll love

-What you'll like about ProProfs Training Maker
+What you'll love about ProProfs Training Maker

 Built-in authoring tool.

-Student progress and attendance tracking features.
+Learner progress and attendance tracking.

 Collaboration tools.